Coeliman/Godot-Video-Game-Design/README.md

 There are multiple .txt files under different folders, please read them and pay attention!
 They explain the folders purpose / something important.

-## ALWAYS PULL FROM GITHUB BEFORE YOU START WORKING.
+**ALWAYS PULL FROM GITHUB BEFORE YOU START WORKING.
 THIS IT TO AVOID MERGE ISSUES.
-IF YOU ARE PRESENTED WITH A MERGE ISSUE TALK TO ELIJAH, AND I WILL FIGURE OUT WHICH ONE IS RIGHT TO MERGE.
+IF YOU ARE PRESENTED WITH A MERGE ISSUE TALK TO ELIJAH, AND I WILL FIGURE OUT WHICH ONE IS RIGHT TO MERGE.**

+### Github tutorial
+Whenever you start the project, use the software you are using (Github Desktop or GitKraken) to pull all new updates from the cloud.

+There are two different "upload" things, commit and push.

+Committing is just writing a message and uploading the files you have selected into the queue.

+Pushing is taking all the files you have put into the queue and sending them to be uploaded to the server, and this webpage.

+You should try to commit somewhat frequently, but only push and pull when you are starting / finishing work for the day/session.